DBanks93/PythonPublishSubscribe/README.md

 it could block other subscriptions on that topic until it's complete.

 ## Database Connectivity
-PythonPublishSubscribe uses sqlalchemy as a way to connect to database.
+PythonPublishSubscribe uses SQLAlchemy as a way to connect to database.
 To enable database connectivity, you must set `database_connectivity` to true when initialising the framework.
 ```python
 app = PythonPublishSubscribe(database_connectivity=True)